Comparing Take Command and TCC/LE - CMD Replacement Shells

 Take Command is our flagship product.
 For more than 28 years, JP Software has been helping advanced users, developers, system administrators, and technical support professionals save time and money, and ease their command prompt frustrations.
 Take Command offers a new approach to working in Windows, bringing users the power of the command line and the ease of use of the GUI.
 Take Command lets you display your Windows console (and simple GUI) applications in tabbed windows, with an optional Windows Explorer interface available for those times when you need a visual look at your folders and files.

 Take Command is a complete CMD replacement that provides you with a vastly better command line UI and thousands of features that are not available in CMD (or even in those vaunted Linux shells).
-And because Take Command is a superset of the CMD commands and syntax, youll be immediately more productive.
-Take Command includes hundreds of major enhancements to CMD commands such as COPY, DEL, DIR, and START, more than 210 new internal commands, improved command line editing (including a variety of cut and paste options), advanced tab filename completion, and thousands of other new features.
+And because Take Command is a superset of the CMD commands and syntax, you'll be immediately more productive.
+Take Command includes hundreds of major enhancements to CMD commands such as COPY, DEL, DIR, and START, 215 new internal commands, improved command line editing (including a variety of cut and paste options), advanced tab filename completion, and thousands of other new features.
 If you don't write batch files or need the full feature set, we also offer TCC/LE, a free but unsupported console-mode only limited version of our TCC command processor.
 TCC/LE is compatible with (and a superset of) CMD.

 This table gives a brief overview of the features in the Windows 10 CMD, TCC/LE, and Take Command.
 There are far more features and commands in Take Command and TCC/LE than we can show here.
 See our Online Help for complete details.